 Before leaving, as we always do with all our clients, we gave the owner some suggestions to perform safer and more effective cleaning routines.
 We recommended using pH-neutral soap-free cleaners like Sir Grout's Natural Hard Surface Cleaner

 .
 Our product doesn't leave residue and won't cause any damage to the stone.
-Furthermore, it now has an antimicrobial agent that provides protection against bacteria and fungi.
+Furthermore, it now has ingredients that can help provide protection against bacteria and fungi.
 It is also important to keep the surface as dry as possible.
 Spills shouldn't be left lingering on the floor for long periods of time.
 If any spill occurs, it should be removed immediately using a towel or a terry cloth.
 We suggested they avoid using abrasive tools because these can scratch the natural stone tiles.
 When scrubbing the surface, excessive force is not necessary after our process.
 The owner will be able to clean the floor faster and with minimal effort.

 We do not recommend using soap-based or acidic cleaners.
 These products contain harsh agents that can deteriorate the natural stone tiles.
 They produce etching, spoiling the appearance of the floor.
 In addition, these cleaners leave residue that causes damage to the grout lines and can discolor or even break them.
 This can lead to more severe issues, such as water leakage.
 Also, we suggested she avoid dirty mops when cleaning the floor.
 Rinsing a dirty mop into the cleaning solution leads to grime build-up.
 For this reason, only clean mops should be used.
 These easy to follow recommendations, our top of the line process, and our superior products would help keep the floor looking its best.